Mental health services for employers

 Sometimes individuals and teams require specialist care.
 That’s why we offer expert assessments and treatments for serious and complex mental health problems associated with the workplace.

-This includes specialist pathways, which helps staff members stay in work.
-If individuals or teams have been affected by by a traumatic incident, addictions, oncology or chronic long term conditions, we offer counselling, training and e-learning.
+This includes specialist pathways, which help staff members stay in work.
+If individuals or teams have been affected by a traumatic incident, addictions, oncology or chronic long-term conditions, we offer counselling, training and e-learning.

 What this means for your business